 - Mix Call

-- Boil Exp Call
+- · Boil Exp Call

-- DHW Call
+- · DHW Call

-- · Setpoint Call
+- Setpoint Call

 If the control receives more than one call for heat at the same time, it will operate the boiler at the highest of the four calls.
+The control displays the temperature that it is currently trying to maintain as the boiler supply temperature in the

-trying to maintain as the boiler supply temperature in the View menu.
+View menu.
 If the control does not presently have a call for heat, it does not show a boiler target temperature.
-Instead, '---' is displayed on the LCD.
+Instead, '-- is displayed on the LCD.